Versión en Español

 Traditions and Consumption

 As part of the preparation, some of the blood is poured into the “Ñuke Mapu” (Mother Earth).
 According to tradition, if the ñache turns out too watery, it is believed that the preparer will have a short life.
 In such cases, the ñache is discarded or fed to animals.
+Well-prepared ñache, on the other hand, should have a texture similar to soft cheese.
+When made properly, it symbolizes a long life for the preparer and good health for those who partake in the dish.

 Did You Know?